xml source

 Including documents

 According to Anthropic, “it’s essential to structure your prompts in a way that clearly separates the input data from the instructions”.
-They recommend using the following format:
+They recommend using something like the following:

 Here are some documents for you to reference for your task: